COVID-19 (Coronavirus Disease 2019)

 We are not sharing information about the person who has coronavirus because that is protected health information.
 If we think there is any exposure to a public place in the community, we would make that information public.
 Part of our role as public health is to do an investigation with contact tracing, including places where people congregate, and if anyone is considered a close contact they are notified.
 Please remember public health departments must also comply with state laws regarding confidentiality of information according to Wisconsin Stat. § 146.82.

-NEW: Weekly Data Reports for Vilas County
+Weekly Data Reports for Vilas County

 View the weekly report here that provides a summary of testing and demographic data for Vilas County.